-But just weeks after Henderson started working for the Baughs in 1994, 3-month-old Brandon was dead and Henderson had fled the state.
+But just weeks after Henderson started working for the Baughs, 3-month-old Brandon was dead and Henderson had fled the state.
 The infant's body was found buried 60 miles (96 kilometers) away with his skull crushed, wrapped in his yellow-trimmed white blanket and stuffed into a box that previously held Bartles & Jaymes wine coolers.

-Henderson, 50, is set to die on June 13 for the slaying that made her one of the most hated women in Texas.
+Henderson, 50, is set to die in less than three weeks for the 1994 slaying that made her one of the most hated women in Texas.
 She would be just the 12th woman among the nearly 1,100 convicted killers executed since capital punishment resumed in the United States in 1977.

 Henderson insists Brandon died in an accidental fall and that her decision to bury him and flee was made in panic, not in cold blood.

 "It's apparent I wasn't thinking clearly," Henderson told The Associated Press recently from the state's female death row outside Gatesville.

 "I think I was in shock, disbelief.
 I just didn't know what I was doing.
 That baby was dead.
 I didn't want to deal with that.
 There was too much sorrow.
 It hurt, it hurt," she said, tearing up.
 "When I look back at it, it does kind of look like I was guilty, doesn't it?"